Identifying the type of copywriter will determine where and how you look for one.

 Can they write in your readers' language?

-But the job of a b-to-be copywriter isn't just to flatter the reader.
+But the job of a b-to-b copywriter isn't just to flatter the reader.
 It's to inform and persuade them.
 Often your reader is not

-as technically versed in your terminology and slang as you are.
+as comfortable with your terminology and slang as you are.
 The point is to speak in ways that speak to them.

 As I say, "The language of your prospect, and not a bit more technical than that."
 And, as one of my full-time employers used to remind,

-even engineers talk plain talk with friends over the backyard barbeque.
+even engineers use plain language with friends over the backyard barbeque.